 2. Use Relative Pricing

-Play on the psychology of the customer.
-Customers are more likely to order cheaper dishes.
+Playing on the psychology of the customer goes a long way to make your menu design work for the best.
+Customers are more likely to order cheaper dishes when compared to an item that is expensive.
 Place your cheap, yet high-profit dish next to an expensive one which perfectly complements the former item.
-Thus, you can highlight the expensive dish which complements the cheaper item and you want guests to order more.
+Thus, you can highlight the expensive dish which complements the cheaper item and makes your guests order more.

 3. Manage the Menu Size